 Odyssey Youth Movement Staff

-Ian Sullivan has almost ten years of experience in youth work and peer mentoring.
-His most recent work was as the Education Manager at Planned Parenthood of Greater Washington and North Idaho where he oversaw the implementation of evidence-based and peer education programs throughout central, Eastern Washington and North Idaho.
-Odyssey is excited to welcome Ian's experience to the position of Interim Executive Director after his years of service on the board of directors and as program staff here at OYM.
-With his passion for community, Ian serves as the President of the South Perry Business and Neighborhood Association, the same neighborhood that Odyssey is lucky enough to call home.
+Ian Sullivan has more than ten years of experience in youth work and peer mentoring.
+His experience includes work as the Education Manager at Planned Parenthood of Greater Washington and North Idaho where he oversaw the implementation of evidence-based and peer education programs throughout central, Eastern Washington and North Idaho.
+Odyssey is excited to have Ian in the position of Executive Director after his years of service on the board of directors and as program staff here at OYM.
+With his passion for community, Ian continues to stay active in the South Perry Business and Neighborhood Association, the same neighborhood that Odyssey is lucky enough to call home as well as with the Spokane Spectrum Singers.

 Director of Advocacy and Education